text-mask/text-mask/README.md

 ## Flexible

-Text Mask is very configurable and allows you to create any type of input mask with very minimal APIs.
+Text Mask is very configurable and allows you to create any type of input mask with minimal APIs.
 [See the documentation for details](https://github.com/text-mask/text-mask/blob/master/componentDocumentation.md#readme).

 ## Robust